Lexicon-LTU-2025/lecture-react-intro/README.md

 ### Immutable

 Props in React are immutable, meaning their values cannot be changed inside the child component.
 They are read-only.
 If you need to modify data, you typically do it in the parent component and pass the updated data down as a new prop.

+## Hooks

+Hooks are functions that allow you to use state and other React features in functional components.
+They were introduced in React version 16.8 to provide a way to use state and lifecycle features in functional components, which were traditionally only available in class components.

+There are several hooks included in React and almost every "react specific third party library" is utilizing and provides hooks for us to use in our applications.

+Hooks are very versatile and can be used in many different use cases.
+Think of them as special JS functions with access to all React features despite not being a component.
+They usually contain business logic so it can be reused across your application.

+There are two rules that must be folloew when using and creating them:

+1. Only call hooks at the top level of your component
+2. Only call hooks from React functional components OR other hooks.

+### `useState`

+`useState` hook is used to add state to functional components.
+The useState hook returns an array with two elements: the current state value and a function that allows you to update the state.